 Hot and cold refreshments are available in the village hall.

+The 2020 race will be particularly busy as the Senior race is one of the FRA 50 at 50 series.
 Please car share where possible and park with courtesy and consideration for the residents of Barley.

 Contact details: Alan Dorrington 07717 543706.

 The routes are the same as last year.